Unbiased Markov chain Monte Carlo with couplings

 \subsection{Gibbs sampler for nuclear pump failure data}

-Next we consider a classic Gibbs sampler for a model of pump failure counts, used e.g. in \citet{murdoch1998exact} to illustrate the implementation of perfect samplers for continuous distributions.
-We refer to the latter article for the case-specific calculations associated with the implementation of perfect samplers.
-Here we compare the proposed method with the regeneration approach of \citet{mykland1995regeneration}, which was illustrated on the same example and which was motivated by the same practical concerns: choosing the number of iterations to discard as burn-in, constructing confidence intervals, and using parallel processors.
+Next we consider a classic Gibbs sampler for a model of pump failure counts, used e.g. in \citet{murdoch1998exact} to illustrate perfect samplers for continuous distributions, and in \citet{mykland1995regeneration} to illustrate their regeneration approach.
+Here we focus on a comparison with the regeneration approach, which was motivated by similar practical concerns as this paper, in particular to avoid an arbitrary choice of burn-in, construct confidence intervals on the expectations of interest, and make principled use of parallel processors.
+In that paper the authors show how to construct regeneration times -- random times between which the chain forms independent and identically distributed ``tours''.
+The authors define a consistent estimator for arbitrary test functions, whose asymptotic variance takes a simple form.
+The estimator is then obtained by aggregating over these independent tours.

 The data consist of operating times $(t_{n})_{n=1}^{K}$ and failure counts $(s_{n})_{n=1}^{K}$ for $K=10$ pumps at the Farley-1 nuclear power station, as first described in \citet{gaver1987robust}.
 The model specifies $s_{n}\sim \text{Poisson}(\lambda_{n}t_{n})$ and $\lambda_{n}\sim \text{Gamma}(\alpha,\beta)$, where $\alpha=1.802$, $\beta \sim \text{Gamma}\left(\gamma,\delta\right)$, $\gamma=0.01$, and $\delta=1$.
 The Gibbs sampler for this model consists of the following update steps: